pluralsh/documentation/pages/plural-features/flows/index.md

 If you just want to skip the text and see it in action, skip to the demo video below.
 {% /callout %}

-Kubernetes is often overwhelming for developers to comprehend the state of the applications they're managing, which are often simple stateless services, static frontends, or small sets of microservices.
+Kubernetes is often too overwhelming for developers to comprehend the state of the applications they're managing, despite the fact that these are often simple stateless services, static frontends, or small sets of microservices.
 Platform engineers often solve for this by providing a basic "abstraction layer" on top of their kubernetes clusters, often accomplished with a slapdash of tools like internal UIs, Backstage, ArgoCD and others.

 Plural Flows provide a first-order way to do this, natively integrated with the rest of the Plural experience.
 It encompasses: